Search this Site

-Another brand of stone ground flour can be bought at the Aroma Bottle Store.
 Courier deliveries can be sent to the local pharmacy for you to collect there if you won’t be home on the day and the tobacconist in the little mobile van on the Main Street opposite the Total Garage sells pockets of oranges and potatoes.

 At our local Pick 'n Pay one can buy a roast dinner that includes 2 meats, rice, potatoes and 2 vegetables together with a pudding on Sundays from 11:30am onwards.

-If you really cannot find what you’re looking for or you simply want a day at the Mall and to take in a movie there’s no need to feel deprived on that score.
+If you really cannot find what you’re looking for or you simply want a day at a large Mall and to take in a movie there’s no need to feel deprived on that score.
 Knysna is 25km one way and George is 35kms the other way, on a very scenic route either way.
 It’s quite easy to access some major “retail therapy”!

 Near by on the Village Green, the dogs run free and socialise.
-They also get to collect their p-mail, keeping up to date with the latest doggie news!
+They also get to collect their p-mails, keeping up to date with the latest doggie news!
 Their owners look on and socialise too.